-SBLA Vision: To offer a leadership development program that will provide training on the critical role of governance within the education space to newly elected, appointed, or current school board members in both the neighborhood and charter school space.
+SBLA Vision: To offer an unique and confidential peer support and leadership development forum for newly elected, appointed, or current school board members in both the neighborhood and charter space.

 SBLA Cohort 2 begins in January 2018.
 School board members: Register here.

 The class will meet monthly for six months running from January – June 2018.
 All meetings will run from 9:00-3:00 p.m. and will be located at the Santa Clara County Office of Education.

 The goal of this session is to orient participants to the program as well as to foster deep connects amongst cohort members.
 In addition, the cohort will work on a collective learning agenda.

 The goal of this session will be introduce the concepts of mindfulness as a path to successful leadership.